hasansyedCS/hasansyedCS/README.md

 # 😎 About Me

-I'm a Computer Science student passionate about **data science, and cloud engineering**.
+I'm a Computer Science student passionate about **cloud engineering & data science**.
 I love exploring complex problems, building projects that make a genuine impact, and sharing my learning journey.

 ---